edisionnano/Screenshare-with-audio-on-Discord-with-Linux/README.md

 `export LC_ALL=C`
 2. Then we'll create a parameter for our default output<br>
 `DEFAULT_OUTPUT=$(pactl info|sed -n -e 's/^.*Default Sink: //p')`
-    * If you are on PulseAudio in order for your default sink to come back when you restart it you should run<br>
-`pactl unload-module module-default-device-restore`
 3. We'll create two sinks, one for Chromium's audio and the other for the rest of your desktop audio.<br>
 `pactl load-module module-null-sink sink_name=chromium`<br>
 `pactl load-module module-null-sink sink_name=desktop_audio`